How a Multiple Common Bond Charter Can Help with Bank Purchases and Mergers

 Bell explained banks have additional benefits that could also be found in a credit union merger but certainly add to their appeal, such as liquidity, consumer deposits, business deposits and loans, talent, financial management capabilities and market share growth.

 Credit unions might be surprised to learn that Bell said every type of credit union can make a bank purchase work.
-While he emphasized that any credit union can purchase a bank, when it comes to FOM flexibility, the federal multiple common bond charter is best because it doesn’t include any geographic restrictions.
+While he emphasized that any credit union can buy a bank, when it comes to FOM flexibility, the federal multiple common bond charter is best because it doesn’t include any geographic restrictions.

 Why not a community charter?
 Even though the NCUA won a lawsuit filed by bankers challenging its expanded community charter definition, the regulatory relief provided still limits communities to well-defined statistical areas and enforces a population cap of 2.5 million.